• Skip to primary navigation

 I love that this recipe is vegetarian!
 Make it vegan by excluding the cheeses.

 This vegetarian poblano pepper recipe is easy to prepare!
-Just cut the raw poblano peppers in half, de-seed them and fill with the tasty stuffing.
+Just cut the raw poblano peppers in half, de-seed them and fill with the tasty stuffing, just like in these weight watchers stuffed peppers.
 If you like you can also cut off the stem.
 Then just pop them into the oven and they are done in about 35 minutes.

 Are Poblano Peppers Good for You?